Butternut and Sweet Potato Bean Burgers | Roasted Butternut and Sweet Potato Bean Salad

 I love beans and pretty much any recipe with beans in them.
 I really love their flavour and I really, really, really love the idea that they can minimize your chances of getting cancer – they’re tasty and have superpowers.

 I’m not a winter person: (1).
 I hate being cold and (2).I hate putting on weight.
 In winter I crave rich pasta sauces, curries, pies and basically anything with cheese in it.
 By the time summer has arrived I am desperate for something that is healthy, fresh and light.

 I came up with this recipe one night when all I had in the flat was some mushrooms, a tin of beans and sweet potato.
 What’s great about the recipe (aside from it tasting damn good) is that most of the ingredients can be substituted for something else.
 You can use any type of beans you like, you can add sweet potato; butternut; carrots; parsnip; potato or leave the root vegetables completely out.
-They’re really easy to prepare, and if you’re not a bean-lover yet you will be after these burgers.
+They’re really easy to prepare, and if you’re not a

 Recipe (makes about 8 patties):